 The soundtrack for Bonzai Runner features songs written and performed by Randy Nicklaus, who’s engineered records for Alias, Blondie, Contraband (aka Michael Schenker), INXS, Motley Crue, Vixen, and Yes; he also placed songs on the soundtracks to Bill & Ted’s Excellent Adventure and The Wraith.
 Detroit-born Jerry Riopelle and his band members, Joel Goldsmith and Kevin Dukes, have placed songs in projects as diverse as Crystal Heart, Hollywood Hot Tubs, and Paramedics.
 Sadly, we lost Jerry Riopelle in 2018.
 Goldsmith scores can be heard in Moon 44, Laserblast, and The Rift, and, most recently in the Stargate TV-universe.

-There’s only one tune isolated from the film on You Tube: “It’s Everything” by Jerry Riopelle.
+Ugh.
+A great soundtrack, but here’s only one tune isolated from the film on You Tube: “It’s Everything” by Jerry Riopelle.
 You can listen to more of his work on his You Tube page.
 There’s also a wealth of Randy Nicklaus’s work on You Tube.